huyuhui001/mySite/docs/k8s/cka_en/foundamentals/healthcheck.md

 ## Status of Pod and Container

-!!!
-Scenario
-    Create a pod with two containers.
+Scenario: Create a pod with two containers.

 Demo:

 Create a Pod `multi-pods` with two containers `nginx` and `busybox`.

 ```console
 kubectl apply -f - << EOF
 apiVersion: v1